 By analyzing of user’s choice in cosmetics and styles Shiseido’s software is able to recommend suitable products of retailer.
 Augmented reality retail experience supports tips and streamlines that make process easier and more fun.
 As shoppers enjoy and come to shop ‘just for fun’ sales in store increase.

+Famous Danish toys retailer brand LEGO also engaged to use AR in marketing strategies.
 Lego uses both experience for own customers.
-There is in-market stacionar AR stand in sore, that provides visual 3D animated model of what contents inside the box.
+There is a stationary AR stand in stores, that provides visual 3D animated model of what contents inside the box.
 As well as there is an application for smartphones and tablets to visualize printed catalog pages.

 As we see today, we have strong trend of interest among the customers as well as optimistic statistics and prognosis from analytics.
 Some of retailers already start including AR technologies into their own marketing strategies and seem to have profit from it.
 For those companies which avoid to use AR it may be time to reconsider their marketing.